 DIY zero waste laundry detergent, oh how I love thee.
 But seriously, I’m very excited about this recipe, and very excited about what it means for me moving forward.
 I’m saving tons of money by DIY’ing, I’m saving tons of plastic from the landfill, and with this experiment being a success, I feel like I’ve opened the doors up for me to try more DIY zero waste projects like this in the future.

 In fact, I actually do have a DIY zero waste hand soap recipe that is similar to this, that I’ve been using for basic kitchen soap and bathroom soap by our sinks.
 I decided to save that topic/recipe for its own post though!
+I’ve also written about DIY home cleaners before as a means to reducing food waste, which you should read about next!

 I had my reservations about DIY zero waste laundry detergent at first.
 I was worried that any concoction I came up with wouldn’t be powerful enough to actually clean well.
 I was worried that commercial products with chemicals were the only good solution out there.
 But I’m happy to say those fears are behind me now.
 I’m very pleased with the quality of this DIY zero waste laundry detergent, and plan on using it from now on.
 It’s also a nice plus in the end, to realize that all those chemicals and harsh ingredients that do exist in the regular stuff, will no longer be on my clothes anymore!
 I have very sensitive skin, so I’ve always had to be really careful about what detergents and soaps I bought (making sure everything has no fragrance, no dyes, or other things I’m sensitive to, yada yada).
 But now making my own, I won’t even have to think about this anymore!